 As you probably know, Maldives is a country well known for its pristine water, white-sand beaches, luxurious resorts and great surf and dives sites.

-So, I can ensure you it is also a great place for couples, a group of friends or solo travellers to chill as well.
+So, I can ensure you that it is also a great place for couples, a group of friends on vacation or for solo travellers to chill as well.

 Where is Maldives